Sous vide: Endocrine disruptors

 Most plastics release estrogenic chemicals that act as endocrine disruptors when heated.
 The degree of danger posed is controversial.

 Also, some evidence shows that heterocyclic aromatic amines and bisphenol-A migrate from the plastic container into the food in sous vide cooking.

 Uses

 The sous vide method is used in many high-end gourmet restaurants by chefs such as Heston Blumenthal, Paul Bocuse, Michael Carlson, Thomas Keller, Grant Achatz, Ferran Adrià, Joël Robuchon, Philippe Rochat, Alessandro Stratta, Charlie Trotter, Michael Mina and Joan Roca.
-Amtrak also uses this method for meals served on their trains, including the Acela Express.
+Amtrak also uses this method for meals served on their trains, including the Acela.

 Sous vide has become common on cooking TV shows such as Iron Chef America and Top Chef, and in restaurants such as Panera Bread.
 It has also been used to quickly produce significant quantities of meals for hurricane evacuees.
 Nonprofessional cooks are also beginning to use sous vide cooking.